 This means that the Congo Peafowl is likely to become endangered in the near future if the threats to its population continue.
 The Congo Wildlife Conservation project is working to identify and address these threats to the peafowls population.

 Located in a conflict zone where guerrillas are operating and large numbers of refugees are currently living, the peafowl is currently endangered both by hunting and by habitat loss.

 Eggs are taken from the nests for food, and birds are captured using snares.
 Some are also caught in snares left for other animals such as antelopes and are subsequently eaten.
 Others are shot for food as well.

-Habitat loss comes from several different pressures on the Congo peafowl’s native environment.
-The clearing of forest for subsistence agriculture is one of these threats.
+Habitat loss comes from several different pressures on the birds’ species’ native environment and habitat.
+The clearing of forests for subsistence agriculture is one of these threats.

 However, mining and logging are also rising hazards.
 The establishment of mining camps also creates a stronger need for food, leading to more hunting in the area on top of habitat destruction.

 Nature reserves where hunting can be effectively prevented have proven to be the most positive conservation efforts.
 Conservation areas are being expanded in several important regions, including Okapi Wildlife Reserve and Salonga National Park.